piyueh/geoclaw-azure-launcher/notebooks/pipeline_example/project_setting_instruction.md

       y: 1
     ```

-10. **computational domain**: a Python dictionary or a YAML sub-node
+10. **relative computational domain**: a Python dictionary or a YAML sub-node

     The distance between a rupture point to the four boundaries of the
     computational domain.
 Use `top` (north), `bottom` (south), `left` (west),